brittanyms/pilates-studio-analytics/README.md

 ## **Conclusion**

-This analysis demonstrates that the Pilates studio is performing exceptionally well, with high attendance rates and consistent class fill rates.
+This analysis demonstrates that <i>Studio Pilates</i> is performing exceptionally well, with high attendance rates and consistent class fill rates.
 However, by implementing targeted changes—such as introducing a Level 2.5 class, optimizing seasonal offerings, and expanding operations—the studio can further enhance customer satisfaction and profitability while supporting long-term growth.